etases/EduBlock.Report/Requirement.md

 * **Preconditions:**
   * Student is logged in.
   * Student is in the class.
-* **Postconditions:** System show their academic records.
+* **Post Conditions:** System show their academic records.
 * **Flow of Events:**
   * Student go to EduBlock.
   * Student login with username and password.
   * System bring student to dashboard.
   * Student click on their avatar at bottom left corner.
-  * System show student details.
+  * System shows student details.
   * Student scroll down to "Record" section.
   * Student view their academic records.
 * **Alternate Flow:**
   * At dashboard, student click on "View My Record" (icon) on actions column.
-  * System show their academic records.
+  * System shows their academic records.
   * Student view their academic records.
 * **Exception:**
   * System displays "No record" if there is no record.